 - Writing a bad check under $950

-Note: If you are currently serving a sentence for one of the above offenses, you may quality for resentencing.
+Note: If you are currently serving a sentence for one of the above offenses, you may qualify for resentencing.
 Click here for more information on the resentencing process.

 If you have a previous conviction for crimes such as rape, murder or child molestation, or are in the sex offender registry, you will not be eligible to get the six felonies listed above reclassified.
 Click here for a full list of crimes that will exclude you from getting your record changed under Proposition 47.